Pop Art: A Mirror to Society and Catalyst for Change

 Other queer artists, like Rosalyn Drexler, David Hockney, and Ray Johnson, took a more direct approach, using their art to confront issues of gender, sexuality, and identity head-on.
 Through their work, they gave voice to the marginalized and challenged the mainstream to confront its own prejudices and assumptions.

-Drexler began using imagery from popular culture in 1961, the same year as Andy Warhol and Roy Lichtenstein3.
-Her artwork often repurposes media images, such as scenes from films, in a collage fashion, combining them with bold colors and striking compositions2.
+Drexler began using imagery from popular culture in 1961, the same year as 3.
+Her artwork often repurposes media images, such as scenes from films, in a collage fashion, combining them with bold colors and striking compositions2. and

 Drexler's work explores themes of intimacy, violence, and masculinity, offering a personal and sometimes darker spin on Pop appropriation3.
 Her experiences as a mother, a female wrestler, and a writer influenced these themes3.